Divorce can be a long, tiring, and expensive process.

 In Virginia, child support is determined by weighing the monthly gross income of a parent and the number of children you have.

-In addition to child support, the other major expense that needs to be discussed is spousal support.
-Spousal support, or alimony, are monthly payments made to support your former spouse.
-Like child support payments, alimony is determined through statutory guidelines.
-In Virginia, spousal support is determined using two different formulas:
+In addition to child support, another major expense that needs to be discussed is spousal support.
+Spousal support, or alimony, is a monthly payment one spouse makes to the other in order to help support their pre-divorce lifestyle.

-One of the key benefits of a Virginia property settlement agreement is that both spouses have the opportunity to decide how to divide your property.
+One of the key benefits of a Virginia property settlement agreement is that both spouses have the opportunity to decide how to divide their property.

 This legally binding contract has the ability to save you time, money, and many of the headaches of a traditional divorce.